 1. The Stimulus:

 This is generally any advertising, word-of-mouth or brand presence that engages the customer.
 It’s the obvious stuff that you think of when someone mentions ‘marketing’.
-In the vast majority of instances, your brand will be competing for attention and engagement.
-So, if you want to sell, the challenge is finding the best way to ‘stimulate’ the customer in order to even be considered.
+In the vast majority of instances your brand stimulus will be competing for attention, so if you want to engage people then the challenge here is finding the best way to cut through the noise.

 2. The First Moment of Truth (FMOT):

-This is when the customer – having seen all of your advertising, having seen your PR, having subconsciously picked up on your subtle brand alignment and product placement – finally ends up looking at a shelf in a shop or a page in a website, clutching their cash and making the ultimate decision to buy your brand or another brand.
-Generally this whole process takes a very short amount of time; we’re talking minutes, or in many cases not much longer than the time it will take you to read this sentence.
+This is when the customer—having seen all of your advertising, having seen your PR, having read about your products and your competitors, having subconsciously picked up on your subtle brand alignment and product placement—finally ends up looking at a shop shelf or a page in a website, clutching their cash and making the ultimate decision to buy your brand or another brand.
+Generally this whole process takes a relatively short amount of time; we’re usually talking minutes, or in many cases not much longer than the time it will take you to read this sentence.
+Even for bigger and more considered purchases, this final decision-making period is surprisingly short.

 3. The Second Moment of Truth (SMOT):